ankicommunity/ankicommunity.github.io/docs/Tutorials/tutoDockerDeploy.md

-How to deploy a containerised version of the Anki sync server
+How to deploy a containerized  version of the Anki sync server
 ==============================================================
 # One time setup
 Do this if you plan to keep your anki server running only for a time. if you want to run it permanently use one of the followings method